It’s tough at the farm at the moment. Some would say we are currently experiencing being victims of our own success.

 It is not just a simple case of going out there with me.
-I never leave them alone on the farm yard due to cars and other machinery being driven but the youngest has a habit of running and, despite his little legs, he can be out of site within seconds.
+I never leave them alone on the farm yard due to cars and other machinery being driven but the youngest has a habit of running and, despite his little legs, he can be out of sight within seconds.
 One minute I am feeding a lamb and the boys are in the lamb bed with me.
 The next, the baby has legged it and is clambering on a quad bike.

 A series of gates and pens has helped but they both climb and it won’t keep them in for long.